9LONG-Acdemic/data_course_design/README.md

 # Curriculum Innovator: Mastering Data Science & AI through Market-Driven Course Design

 This is a repo of a project related to clustering from my data science graduate course, MIE1624, at the University of Toronto.
+The full description of the project can be found in `MIE1624_Assignment_3.pdf`.

 ## Project Description